 PyL™ – PSMA Targeted PET Imaging Agent

-PyL™ (also known as [18F]DCFPyL) is a clinical-stage, fluorinated PSMA-targeted PET imaging agent for prostate cancer that was discovered and developed at the Center for Translational Molecular Imaging at the Johns Hopkins University School of Medicine.
-A proof-of-concept study published in the April 2015 issue of the Journal of Molecular Imaging and Biology demonstrated that PET imaging with PyL™ showed high levels of PyL™ uptake in sites of putative metastatic disease and primary tumors, suggesting the potential for high sensitivity and specificity in detecting prostate cancer.
+PyL™ (also known as [18F]DCFPyL) s a clinical-stage, fluorinated PSMA-targeted PET imaging agent for prostate cancer that was discovered and developed at the Center for Translational Molecular Imaging at the Johns Hopkins University School of Medicine.
+A proof-of-concept study published in the April 2015 issue of the Journal of Molecular Imaging and Biology showed that PET imaging with PyL™ showed high levels of PyL™ uptake in sites of putative metastatic disease and primary tumors, suggesting the potential for high sensitivity and specificity in detecting prostate cancer.

 Medical imaging is a non-invasive means of obtaining a picture of the internal structure and workings of the human body.
 Currently, the most common methods of visualizing disease provide images of anatomy and include Magnetic Resonance Imaging (MRI), fluoroscopy, Computed Axial Tomography (CAT scan or CT scan), X-ray, and ultrasound.
 These methods have limited utility in patients at early stages of disease when gross anatomical changes are not yet evident, in patients who have undergone surgical procedures to treat their disease and anatomy is difficult to assess, or in patients who have systemic disease where the precise locations are unknown.